sirbuig/operating-systems/docs/week-4/understand_fork.md

 ![part 2 exercise 1](/img/tutoriat2part2exercise1.png)

-Explanataion:
+Explanation:
 ![part2 exercise 1 solved](/img/tutoriat2part2exercise1solve.png)

 </details>

 **Exercise 2**

-For this one, find what it looks like, but also **what is the formula** to calculate how many new processes are created for any n given.
+For this one, find what it looks like, but also **what is the formula** to calculate how many new processes are created for any `n` given.

 ```c
 int n = 2;
 for(int i = 0; i < n; i ++){